Complete Handstand Push Up Progression For Strong Shoulders

 Upward movement:

 To start moving back up, push against the floor.
-Extend your arms in your elbows.
+Extend your arms at your elbows.
 Keep on pushing until you reach the starting handstand position.

 Prerequisite for next exercise:

-Handstand bail outs will help you prepare for freestanding handstand.
-The whole idea of this exercise is to remove a fear of falling on your back.
+Handstand bailouts will help you prepare for a freestanding handstand.
+The whole idea of this exercise is to remove the fear of falling on your back.

-You are doing handstand bail outs so you can bail out if you feel like falling on your back while doing freestanding handstand.
+You are doing handstand bailouts so you can bail out if you feel like falling on your back while doing a freestanding handstand.

 Equipment:

 Start in a handstand against the wall position.
-You must be facing towards the wall to perform this exercise.
+You must be facing toward the wall to perform this exercise.
 So, you will not kick up to a handstand.
-You have to get into position by doing wall walk.
+You have to get into position by doing a wall walk.

-If you are righty, release your right hand and move it forward 5-8″.
+If you are right-handed, release your right hand and move it forward 5-8″.
 Remove your legs from the wall one by one.
-Lower you legs down to your right side one by one.
+Lower your legs down to your right side one by one.
 Right leg first and left will follow.

 You have to automate this movement on one side only.
-It will be your fail safe move if anything goes wrong during freestanding handstand.
+It will be your fail-safe move if anything goes wrong during a freestanding handstand.
 So, it must be automatic and used as a reflex.

 The feeling will be like doing a cartwheel.
 However, this doesn’t mean you have to pay special attention to form.
 The main idea is that you feel safe doing this move.

-When you start at first your hands will be up to 20″ away from wall (approximately your arms length distance).
-This will give you necessary feeling of safety.
-You will measure your progress by reducing the distance between your hands and wall.
+When you start at first your hands will be up to 20″ away from the wall (approximately your arm’s length distance).
+This will give you the necessary feeling of safety.
+You will measure your progress by reducing the distance between your hands and the wall.

-Mastery level for this exercise is when you are able to do bail outs with chest to wall handstand.
+The mastery level for this exercise is when you are able to do bailouts with chest to wall handstand.
 You will practically be doing a handstand with your entire body touching the wall.
-At this point getting away from wall and doing a freestanding handstand should be easy.
+At this point getting away from the wall and doing a freestanding handstand should be easy.

 Prerequisite for next exercise:

-- handstand bailouts with hands 4-5″ away from wall
+• handstand bailouts with hands 4-5″ away from the wall

-Freestanding handstand is a whole new beast to conquer.
-Getting to your first freestanding handstand will be a journey of it’s own.
+Handstand or a freestanding handstand is a whole new beast to conquer.
+Getting to your first handstand will be a journey of its own.

 Equipment: